jnthorp/jnthorp.github.io/content/authors/admin/_index.md

       institution: Columbia University
       year: May 2024
     - course: |-
-        - BA in Philosophy of Cognitive Neuroscience
+        BA in Philosophy of Cognitive Neuroscience;
-        - BA in Music Performance
+        BA in Music Performance;
-        - Minor in Chemistry
+        Minor in Chemistry

       institution: University of North Carolina at Chapel Hill
       year: May 2017